gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Configuration

-The snippets bellow configure the Discovery Service to watch EKS resources with `tag:env=prod` on `eastus` and `centralus` regions and configures Kubernetes Service to watch Teleport `kube_cluster` resources that include the label `env=prod`.
+The snippets bellow configure the Discovery Service to watch AKS resources with `tag:env=prod` on `eastus` and `centralus` regions and configures Kubernetes Service to watch Teleport `kube_cluster` resources that include the label `env=prod`.

 ##### Discovery Service

-The Teleport configuration for the discovery service will have the following structure:
+The Azure configuration for the Discovery Service will have the following structure:

 ```yaml
 discovery_service: